 The core courses include topics specific to cognitive neuroscience and neuropsychology and courses covering advanced academic skills and research methodology, including research design and statistical modelling.
 The core courses are:

 - Psychological Research Skills - General advanced research methodology

 - Univariate Statistics and Methodology using R - Introduction to R and statistical models

 - Multivariate Statistics and Methodology using R - Advanced statistical modelling

 - Specialist Techniques in Cognitive Neuroscience - This course focuses on the major methodological aspects of different cognitive neuroscience techniques, such as fMRI, fNIRS, TMS, EEG, lesion symptom mapping and single case studies; lectures and discussions are coupled with practical workshops that provide students with hands-on experience.

-- Contemporary Topics in Cognitive Neuroscience - This course focuses on cutting-edge cognitive neuroscience research, with lectures and discussion sessions covering topics, such as vision, memory, and language.
+- Contemporary Topics in Cognitive Neuroscience - This course focuses on cutting-edge cognitive neuroscience research at Edinburgh and further afield, with lectures and discussion sessions covering topics such as vision, memory, and language.

 - Brain Imaging in Cognitive Neuroscience (taught by Human Cognitive Neuroscience research group)

 - Clinical Neuropsychology (taught by Human Cognitive Neuroscience research group)

 - Applied Psychometrics